Hatley, Wisconsin: Hatley Library

 The Hatley Library is a part of the Marathon County Public Library (MCPL), a network of nine public libraries throughout Marathon County, Wisconsin.
 Under the auspices of MCPL, the Hatley Library (a.k.a.
 "MCPL Hatley") is also a member of the Wisconsin Valley Library Service, one of 17 state-level library consortia in Wisconsin.

 In June 2005, the Hatley Branch Library and the Community/Senior Center opened its doors to serve eastern Marathon County, including Bevent, Elderon, Hatley, Norrie, Reid, and Ringle.

 Hatley Branch Library is the newest member of the Marathon County Public Library system and offers all available library services.
 The community center is composed of a multi-purpose room, meeting room, offices and kitchen, and is used for area events, meetings and is available for general public use.

 Hatley Elementary

-The Hatley Elementary School is part of the DC Everest School District.
-It goes through grades kindergarten to 5th grade and has one class per grade.
+The Hatley Elementary School, part of the DC Everest School District, serves kindergarten through 5th grade with one class per grade.